-The order your incentives will be applied in could vary depending on which incentives you receive but generally yes, you can claim multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to ensure you are claiming all of the incentives you qualify for and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you receive but generally yes, you can receive multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to be sure you are claiming all of the incentives you qualify for and applying them in the correct order.

 Can I use multiple types of renewable energy to power my home?

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
 Make sure you discuss your ideas with your local Golden Valley solar installation expert.
 They can help you plan your project and also help you understand the various incentives that you will or won't qualify for.